Close

 opens in a new windowThe Armored Saint by Myke Cole

-opens in a new windowImage Place holder of - 54 In a world where any act of magic could open a portal to hell, the Order insures that no wizard will live to summon devils, and will kill as many innocent people as they must to prevent that greater horror.
+opens in a new windowImage Placeholder of - 15 In a world where any act of magic could open a portal to hell, the Order insures that no wizard will live to summon devils, and will kill as many innocent people as they must to prevent that greater horror.
 After witnessing a horrendous slaughter, the village girl Heloise opposes the Order, and risks bringing their wrath down on herself, her family, and her village.

 opens in a new windowThe Queen of Crows by Myke Cole

-opens in a new windowImage Placeholder of - 46 In this epic fantasy sequel, Heloise stands tall against overwhelming odds—crippling injuries, religious tyrants—and continues her journey from obscurity to greatness with the help of alchemically-empowered armor and an unbreakable spirit.
+opens in a new windowPlaceholder of -87 In this epic fantasy sequel, Heloise stands tall against overwhelming odds—crippling injuries, religious tyrants—and continues her journey from obscurity to greatness with the help of alchemically-empowered armor and an unbreakable spirit.

 No longer just a shell-shocked girl, she is now a figure of revolution whose cause grows ever stronger.
 But the time for hiding underground is over.
 Heloise must face the tyrannical Order and win freedom for her people.